Sold (1915 film)

-Sold was a 1915 American silent drama film produced by Famous Players-Lasky and distributed by Paramount Pictures.
+Sold is a 1915 American silent drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 Based on George Erastov's play of the same name (which was an adaptation of the Henri Bernstein French play Le Secret), the film starred stage actress Pauline Frederick and was directed by Hugh Ford and Edwin S. Porter.
 The film was re-released in 1919 by Paramount.
 It is now considered lost.